-Funded in FY2021, the Community Service Officer Program is a pilot team of 10 nonsworn civilians.
-Community Service Officers will respond to lower priority calls and nonviolent calls for service, while sworn officers will handle higher priority emergency calls for service and focus more on crime prevention.
-Through this new program, the community will receive basic police services such as completing reports, information requests, and community concerns.
+Funded in FY2021, the Civilian Response Team (formerly the Community Service Officer Program) is a team of nonsworn civilians that respond to lower priority calls and nonviolent calls for service, while sworn officers continue to handle higher priority emergency calls for service and focus more on crime prevention.
+Through this program, the community receives basic police services such as completing reports, information requests, and community concerns.
+An additional 10 positions were approved in the FY2022 Crime Control and Prevention District budget.